RaccoonCH/Rakkit/docs/en/graphql/query/resolvers.md

 }
 ```

-We can define default values for optional fields in the `@Field()` decorator using the `defaultValue` option or by using a property initializer - in both cases TypeGraphQL will reflect this in the schema by setting the default value and making the field nullable.
+We can define default values for optional fields in the `@Field()` decorator using the `defaultValue` option or by using a property initializer - in both cases Rakkit will reflect this in the schema by setting the default value and making the field nullable.

 Also, this way of declaring arguments allows you to perform validation.
 You can find more details about this feature in the [validation docs](validation.md).
 You can also define helper fields and methods for your args or input class.